Geneva digital Law Research Colloquium

 - receive helpful feedback and advice.

-- It also affords selected participants the opportunity to gain speaker experience in that they will be able to present their work to the students attending the Geneva Digital Law Summer School.
+- It also affords selected participants the opportunity to present their work to the students attending the Geneva Digital Law Summer School.

 Additionally, it is a great opportunity to build a global network of colleagues and friends and to interact with present and future Digital law and policy experts.

 The colloquium will be held in the framework of the 7th edition of the Geneva Digital Law Summer School.
-The summer school offers a unique opportunity to learn about and discuss cutting-edge Digital law and policy issues in today’s society with academics, practitioners, representatives of global policy makers, international organizations and leading institutions.
+The summer school offers a unique opportunity to learn about and discuss cutting-edge Digital law and policy issues in today’s society with academics, practitioners, representatives of global policy makers and of international organizations.

 - emerging technologies (artificial intelligence, IoT, autonomous vehicles, blockchain, FinTech, etc.) ;